-Retail companies are undergoing a major transformation in a context of international competition from foreign e-commerce players.
-These revolutionize logistics concepts with delivery on D+1, the guarantee of having the goods on the shelf, in stock, the offer of a wide range of products, improving the understanding of customer behaviour, seamless, omni-channel sales methods, facilitating the customer experience throughout the entire purchasing cycle.
+Retail companies are undergoing major competition from foreign e-commerce players as the digital market keeps growing.
+These revolutionize logistics concepts with options like next-day delivery, the guarantee of having the goods on the shelf and the offer of a wide-range of products.
+In addition companies are able to better understand customer behaviour, create seamless omni-channel sales methods, and facilitate the customer experience throughout the entire purchasing cycle.

-In addition to these direct value contributions, there are also the need to protect customer information that impacts their privacy (GDPR) and payment data (PCI-DSS).
+In addition to these direct value contributions, there is also the need to protect customer information that impacts their privacy (GDPR) and payment data (PCI-DSS).

 Retail companies have invested heavily in customer flow monitoring, logistics and payment tools.
-Despite everything, they are therefore also dependent on their intrinsic resilience, their level of cyber protection and the associated technological debt (obsolescence).
+Despite everything, they are still dependent on their intrinsic resilience, their level of cyber protection and the associated technological debt (obsolescence).

 A retail company receives a malicious file containing a ransomware such as Petya, Badrabbit, Wannacry.
-The file is opened by employees, executed and propagated over networks.
-Computers are encrypted, including cash register lines, workstations and logistics preparation and order management servers.
+The file is opened by employees, executed and spread over networks.
+Computers are encrypted, including cash register lines, workstations, logistics preparations and order management servers.
 The company is unable to collect customers (loss of revenue), meet delivery deadlines and the incident has an impact on its image.

-Due to a vulnerability, information about orders and customer files are accessible without authentication from the e-commerce site.
+Information about orders and customer files are accessible without authentication from an e-commerce site due to a vulnerability.
 This flaw is discovered by a cybersecurity researcher.
-The incident causes a closure of the e-commerce site during the investigations, a probable audit of the CNIL, the sending of a letter to each customer of the database whose data has potentially been impacted, a loss of reputation and trust of customers and a legal impact with a risk of a fine potentially amounting to up to 4% of annual turnover.
+The incident causes a closure of the e-commerce site during the investigations, a probable audit of the CNIL, the sending of a letter to each customer whose data has potentially been impacted, a loss of reputation and trust from customers and a legal impact with a risk of a fine potentially amounting to up to 4% of annual turnover.

 Retail trade companies use infrastructure IAAS to support internal or e-commerce platforms.
-These cloud provider services are elastic for ensure consistency between resource requirements and available capacities.
+These cloud provider services are elastic to ensure consistency between resource requirements and available capacities.

-A malicious person infects an instance IAAS Infrastructure in a cloud and compromises it.
-It creates an instance and installs a cryptominer on an IAAS VM of a retail company.
-The cryptominer consumes all available resources and induces overbilling of several hundred thousand euros.
+A malicious person infects and compromises an instance IAAS Infrastructure in the cloud.
+It creates an instance and installs a cryptojacking on an IAAS VM of a retail company.
+The cryptojacking consumes all available resources and induces the overbilling of several hundred thousand euros.

-In the case of ransomware, the eGambit platform makes it possible to detect the binary before its execution if it is a known threat or to detect it as soon as it is executed if it is an unknown threat; and to stop it at the first symptoms.
+In the case of ransomware, the TEHTRIS XDR Platform makes it possible to detect the binary before its execution if it is a known threat or to detect it as soon as it is executed if it is an unknown threat; and to stop it at its first symptoms.

-eGambit allows you to detect site vulnerabilities and configuration errors.
-Our cyber-defensive arsenal can detect an intrusion during the different stages of an attack.
-Before the production start, TEHTRIS experts can also perform intrusion tests.
+The TEHTRIS XDR Platform allows you to detect site vulnerabilities and configuration errors.
+Our platform can detect an intrusion during the different stages of an attack.
+TEHTRIS experts can also perform intrusion tests before moving into production.